JohnBetaCode/Social-Distancing-Analyser/README.md

 ---
 ### **Install SafeDistanceDetector Environment**

-You will now need to create the social distancing analyser environment with the required dependencies and libraries (provided in the ```requirements.txt```).
+You will now need to create the social distancing analyser environment with the required dependencies and libraries (provided in ```requirements.txt```).

 To create and to activate the environment, run: